pingcap/docs/production-offline-deployment-using-tiup.md

 ## Step 1: Prepare the TiUP offline component package

-### Option 1: Download the official TiUP offline component package

-Download the offline mirror package of the TiDB server (including the TiUP offline component package) from the [Download TiDB](https://pingcap.com/download/) page.

-### Option 2: Manually pack an offline component package using `tiup mirror clone`
+To prepare the TiUP offline component package, manually pack an offline component package using `tiup mirror clone`.

-The steps are below.

 - Install the TiUP package manager online.